At least 40 people die in western Kenya after a dam collapses following heavy rains

 Kenya’s Interior Minister Kithure Kindiki ordered the inspection of all public and private dams and water reservoirs within 24 hours starting Monday afternoon to avert future incidents.
 The ministry said recommendations for evacuations and resettlement would be done after the inspection.

-The Kenya National Highways Authority issued an alert warning motorists to brace for heavy traffic and debris that blocked roads.
+The Kenya National Highways Authority issued an alert warning motorists to brace for heavy traffic and debris that blocked the roads around Naivasha and Narok, west of the capital, Nairobi.

 The wider East African region is experiencing flooding due to the heavy rains, and 155 people have reportedly died in Tanzania while more than 200,000 people affected in neighboring Burundi.